Chart Color Schemes

 Sylvania Waters's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Sylvania Waters shows excellent health outcomes according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is exceptionally high at 64%, compared to Greater Sydney's 59.9% and the national average of 55.7%.
+Sylvania Waters shows excellent health outcomes based on AreaSearch's evaluation.
+Mortality rates and chronic condition prevalence were very low across all age groups.
+Private health cover was exceptionally high at approximately 64% of the total population (2,076 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most common conditions are arthritis (7.5%) and asthma (4.5%).
-75.9% of residents report no medical ailments, slightly higher than Greater Sydney's 74.6%.
-Sylvania Waters has a higher proportion of seniors aged 65 and over at 21.2%, compared to Greater Sydney's 15.4%.
-Senior health outcomes are strong and align with national rankings.
+The most prevalent medical conditions were arthritis (7.5%) and asthma (4.5%).
+A majority, 75.9%, reported no medical ailments, slightly higher than the 74.6% in Greater Sydney.
+Sylvania Waters has a higher proportion of seniors aged 65 and over at 21.4% (691 people), compared to 15.4% in Greater Sydney.
+Health outcomes among seniors are strong and align with national rankings for the general population.

 Frequently Asked Questions - Health